eduard626/RI-Test/README.md

 For 1), one could find and segment "blobs", identify or classify them based on colour, appearance, geometry, etc. even extract and match hand-crafted sparse features (sift, etc).
 In fact, one approach that we considered and briefly tested was zero-shot classification of such blobs via [CLIP](https://github.com/openai/CLIP) (but it did not quite work for the target ontology).

-For 2), one could train(or fine-tune) an object detector model for the classes of interest; there are popular ones like yolo, detr(and follow-ups), fasterrcnn, etc. The latter approach would be preferable as learning-based methods have shown good performance to traditional CV challenges, e.g., lack of texture, colour/intensity changes, occlusions, view-point changes, etc.
+For 2), one could train(or fine-tune) an object detector model for the classes of interest; there are popular ones like [yolo](https://github.com/Deci-AI/super-gradients/blob/master/YOLONAS.md), [DETR](https://github.com/lyuwenyu/RT-DETR) (and follow-ups), [fasterrcnn](https://docs.pytorch.org/tutorials/intermediate/torchvision_tutorial.html), etc. The latter approach would be preferable as learning-based methods have shown good performance to traditional CV challenges, e.g., lack of texture, colour/intensity changes, occlusions, view-point changes, etc.

 Note, however, that learning-based approaches, even for few-shot learning, would require a suitable labelled dataset for the target domain.
 Whereas We could extract and label frames from the labelled video for a PoC demo, this is not my preferred approach; as it would be like cheating -- training and testing on the same data --.

 Based on the limited data and limited time, we explored zero-shot open-set detection via [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO).
 Here, we light tuning to allow the model to detect the target classes, and then implement a simple object tracker to associate frame-to-frame detections.
 Additionally, after initial inspection of the video sequence, we show how motion/saliency priors can help to mitigate false positive or incorrect detections.
+We implement a basic multi object tracker (`CentroidTracker`) as a quick way to associate detections across frames.

+In addition to lack of time/data, the motivation for the combination of off-the-shelf (detector) + from-scratch (tracker) implementation stems from code availability/suitability.
+Whereas plenty of implementation for detectors and trackers exist, they often are lacking license or had one not suitable for commercial purposes.
+In some other cases, documentation is not clear, or I did try them but did not work.

 ## Methods